Respond • Recover • Protect

 How to avoid it

-• Legitimate organizations do not demand gift card payments.
+• Legitimate organizations do not demand gift card payment.

 If you fell for it